dgaydukov/cert-aws/files/sa.md

 ###### Route53
 Route53 - is amazon DNS service that help to transform domain name into IP address.
 It's called 53, cause 53 - port of DNS.
 You can buy hostname from any provider and register it within Route53, after this Route53 gives you 4 TLD (Top-Level Domain) that you put into your hostname provider, so end user will request your domain, it will got to your provider, and from there to aws.
 Route53 supports wildcards (subdomains).
+Route53 also supports:
-Route53 also supports WRR (Weighted Round Robin) where you can assign weight ans divide your traffic (for example you have new feature and want only 25% of users to use it).
+* WRR (Weighted Round Robin) where you can assign weight ans divide your traffic (for example you have new feature and want only 25% of users to use it).
-You can also use LBR (Latency Based Routing), in case you have aws resources in multiple regions, route53 will redirect users to region with lowest latency.
+* LBR (Latency Based Routing), in case you have aws resources in multiple regions, route53 will redirect users to region with lowest latency.
 With Route53 you can also have private DNS name within your VPC, and such a name would be unaccesable outside VPC.
 Heath check - a check that requested resource is available.
 DNS Failover - return result only if health check is fine.
-DNS responses use
+DNS responses use:
 * UDP if size less than 512 KB
 * TCP is size exceeds 512 KB
-Routing policy
+Routing policy:
 * Simple - default policy to link domain to any aws serivce (elb/ec2/beanstalk)
 * Failover - in case one ec2 fail, to redirect traffic to second one
 * Geolocation - redirect traffic based on user location to record set with nearest geographic aws region